Hercules Magusanus

 Hercules Magusanus is a Romano-Germanic deity or hero worshipped during the early first millennium AD in the Lower Rhine region among the Batavi, Marsaci, Ubii, Cugerni, Baetasii, and probably among the Tungri.

 Name

 Attestations

 The name is attested on votive stones, coins and arm rings principally found in Lower Germania, but also in Rome, Britain, and Dacia.
-It appears as Magusen[us] in a inscription dated ca. 100 AD, found near the village of Empel.
+It appears as Magusen[us] in an inscription dated ca. 100 AD, found near the village of Empel.
 An altar from Ruimel (mid-1st c.
 AD), the earliest known which is devoted to Hercules Magusanus, shows the name in reverse order: [M]agusa [n]o Herculi.
 Additionally, two Roman coins of the Roman Emperor Postumus minted in Cologne in 261 AD, as well as four arm rings from Tongeren, Neuss, Bonn and Cologne also bear his name.
 In 2022 a new site was discovered in nearby Herwen-Hemeling.
 It is a sanctuary with a Gallo-Roman temple where most altars were dedicated to Hercules Magusanus.